 Funrise v.
 Hasbro (D.R.I).
 Representing Hasbro in royalty dispute with one of its licensees; the licensee manufactured and sold Hasbro's Tonka® line of products, and after an audit, Hasbro learned that the licensee had failed to pay a substantial amount of royalties over a number of years; the matter is pending

 Markham v.
 Hasbro Inc. (D.R.I.).
-Representing Hasbro in a dispute concerning The Game of Life®; the heirs of one of the purported inventors of the game sought to terminate the original transfer of copyrights associated with the creation of the game in 1959; after a five-day bench trial, the court entered judgment in favor of Hasbro and concluded that the plaintiff could not terminate the transfer; the matter presently is on appeal with the U.S. Court of Appeals for the First Circuit
+Representing Hasbro in a dispute concerning The Game of Life®; the heirs of one of the purported inventors of the game sought to terminate the original transfer of copyrights associated with the creation of the game in 1959; after a five-day bench trial, the court entered judgment in favor of Hasbro and concluded that the plaintiff could not terminate the transfer, the U.S. Court of Appeals for the First Circuit affirmed the district court's judgment, and the matter is pending review upon the plaintiffs' petition for a writ of certiorari to the U.S. Supreme Court

 Arrows Up LLC v.
 Oren Technologies LLC.
 (PTAB).
 Represented petitioner Arrows Up, a bulk material logistics provider, in four related petitions for inter partes review of patentee Oren Technologies' patents; the challenged patents concerned various methods of accomplishing the transfer of bulk materials; following institution, the PTAB issued a final written decision determining that substantially all of the challenged claims were invalid, including all of the challenged independent claims